Methodology

 In housing work

 Listening means understanding the policy context and the community reality.
 Diagnosing means mapping regulatory frameworks, finance flows and land systems.
-Designing means producing recommendations that can actually be implemented.
+Designing means producing recommendations that can actually be implemented given the political and institutional environment.

 Housing & Policy →